petchsira/petchsira-com/content/_index.md

 heading: "petchsira"
 ---

 I am known as petchsira.
-Currently a student in a 6-year course.
-Also a bus and public transport enthusiast!
+A bus and public transport enthusiast!